Visit to the Martin Archery factory in Walla Walla, Washington, USA

 CNC machine which fabricates compound bow risers from aircraft grade aluminium

 However Martin needed to purchase a CNC machine so that they could make their compound bow risers in house, rather than relying on fabricators in the east and invariably incurring production delays and ongoing freight costs in shipping them west.
 A very hard decision was taken by the family to sell the retail block to finance the purchase of the CNC machine.
-Smaller CNC machineBlocks of aircraft grade aluminium and an unfinished riser The reason this was a hard call was because the family knew that their employees of long standing, working in their sporting store, would be out of a job as Martin was unsuccessful in attracting a buyer for the store as a going concern.
+Smaller CNC machineBlocks of aircraft grade aluminium prior to being made into risers and a partly finished riser The reason this was a hard call was because the family knew that their employees of long standing, working in their sporting store, would be out of a job as Martin was unsuccessful in attracting a buyer for the store as a going concern.

 The genuine hospitality extended by Gail and Eva, Dan and Becky and Terry and his son, Ryan and his son-in-law, Martin Lotz was a joy to experience.
 In fact on the morning of our departure, the Walla Walla airport was closed due to bad weather and Martin Lotz drove us to Prescott airport which had been reporting clear weather.
 However by the time we drove to Prescott, the weather there had turned bad and Martin Lotz thought nothing of driving us to Pasco and arranging a flight out, such is the generosity of the family.